15 Most Underrated American Cities Worth a Visit

 Only a 45-minute train ride from Grand Central Station lies Greenwich, Connecticut, a walkable city with all the charm and convenience of a small town.
 For a town of 62,000, it’s surprisingly diverse: About a quarter of its residents were born outside the United States, and nearly 29 percent speak another language in addition to English, according to U.S. Census data.
 Summer is polo season in Greenwich, with matches at Greenwich Polo Club drawing thousands.
 Stay at European-inspired Delamar Greenwich Harbor, a pet-friendly property on the water with a spa and award-winning French restaurant.
 Leave room in your suitcase for souvenirs: Family-owned stores like Richards, Betteridge, and Hoagland’s of Greenwich are must-shops.

 A more affordable alternative to its neighbor to the north, Tacoma, Washington (population 211,000), is a family-friendly destination that’s easy to get around (thanks to the Link Light Rail through downtown), rich in art and culture, and close to many outdoor activities.
 As one resident puts it, Tacoma is “all the beauty you love about the Puget Sound with none of the crowds.”
 Visit in summer to take advantage of free, all-you-can-pick blueberries until your teeth are stained purple at Charlotte’s Blueberry Park in East Tacoma.
 The city also has many free concerts, including the Point Ruston Summer Concert Series every Saturday evening through September 2.
 The latest Tacoma attraction, Pacific Seas Aquarium, will open in September at Point Defiance Zoo.
-Don’t miss other family vacations that won’t break the bank.
+These free options can bring you to your next family vacations that won’t break the bank.

 The nearly 35,000 residents of McMinnville, Oregon, have fallen under the spell of this alluring city in the Willamette Valley.
 A destination for wine aficionados, McMinnville boasts more than 20 of the valleys best wineries within walking distance.
 Don’t miss IPNC, a three-day event celebrating local food and some of the country’s best pinot noir, in late July.
 Atticus Hotel, the city’s first full-service boutique property, opened in April, and each room features unique local artwork and décor.
 If wine’s not your thing, craft breweries are popping up all over town, including Allegory Brewing, which debuted last summer.
 No matter your sipping preference, you can fill up on farm-to-table cuisine at local favorites like Pura Vida Cocina, Nick’s Italian Café, and Thistle Restaurant & Bar.